 We want Club Soda to be a nice supportive place to be.
-To make sure this is the case, please follow these Club Rules, both online in our Facebook groups and at any socials or other events organised by Club Soda, as applicable.
+To make sure this is the case, please follow these Club Rules everywhere – in our online community spaces (like Facebook) and at any socials or other events organised by Club Soda.

 1. The basics

 Always remember that Club Soda is not meant to be, and does not replace medical advice!
 This website’s content, or content on any other website linked to from here, is never a substitute for qualified professional medical care.
 The advice given by fellow members is also never a substitute for qualified professional medical care.

 We have a zero-tolerance policy on harassment, bullying, hate speech and malicious stereotyping.
 This includes sexism, racism and slurs against an individual’s age, sex, gender, sexual orientation, religion, ethnic background, nationality, and other such personal characteristics.